AmanKumarWeb19/Tulas/README.md

 3. Enjoy an immersive experience by interacting with dynamic content, including videos and interactive elements.

 ## Deployment
 The Tula's website is deployed on Netlify.
-You can access the deployed version here.
+You can access the deployed version here :- https://gleeful-pavlova-58c094.netlify.app/

 ## Credits
 - Images: Various images used in the website are included in the images directory.